IfanSnek/BF2VR-Alpha/README.md

 It will wait for a few frames to render then capture the origin.
 It will try to call `GameService::HookCamera` and call `Shutdown` (with hooks) if that fails.

-It will then run an infinite loop, calling `GameService::Reposition` if the HOME key is pressed and shutting down if the END key is presed.
+It will then run an infinite loop, shutting down if the END key is presed.

 # Credits
 * [OpenGameCamera](https://github.com/coltonon/OpenGameCamera/)
 * Some help from [BattleDash](https://github.com/BattleDash)
 * My testers in my Discrod server
-* An aimbot I wont mention (to solve the soldier aiming)